 Step 2: Plan the Duct Route

 Before beginning installation, plan the route for the ductwork.
-The airflow will be most efficient with the shortest, most direct route, so when possible, plan to route the ductwork directly through the kitchen's sidewall behind the cabinet above the microwave.
+The airflow will be most efficient with the shortest, most direct route, so when possible, plan to route the ductwork directly through the kitchen's sidewall behind the kitchen cabinet above the microwave.
 Where this is not possible, such as when the range and OTR microwave are positioned on an island or peninsula, strive for a route that is as short and straight as possible.

 Check walls and ceiling spaces for the presence of wires or pipes that could interfere with the routing of the ductwork.
 It's better to have your ductwork route carefully planned before you begin.